 Areas of Interest

-Emotional experience and regulation, insecure attachment in close adulthood relationships, and attention function, all from an evolutionary perspective.
+Emotional experience and regulation, meta-emotion, affect intolerance, insecure attachment in close adulthood relationships, and attention function, all from an evolutionary perspective.

 Professor Kisley teaches undergraduate and graduate courses in Biopsychology, Neuroscience and Evolutionary Psychology for the UCCS Psychology Department.